 Why does awareness matter more for some groups than others?
 One potential answer lies in how fluid a given identity is.
-Recall the growing evidence that some voters switch their identities to reflect their political views (Egan, 2020; Margolis, 2018).
-Such switching is more likely for groups with permeable boundaries (Huddy, 2001; Egan, 2020) and among those who are highly engaged with politics (Margolis, 2018, Ch.
+Recall the growing evidence that some voters switch their identities to reflect their political views (Egan 2020; Margolis 2018).
+Such switching is more likely for groups with permeable boundaries (Egan 2020; Huddy 2001) and among those who are highly engaged with politics (Margolis 2018, chap.
 6).
 As a result, we might expect the impact of awareness to be greatest within groups that are particularly fluid in the face of politics.

-Measuring this fluidity is challenging, but Egan (2020) provides two sets of estimates for various groups, based on multiple GSS waves: (1) the group's "switch rate", the share of members that switched in or out of the identity between waves; and (2) the effect of politics on an identity, which is the difference between liberal and conservative respondents' likelihood of switching into (or out of) the group.
-Egan (2020) provides these estimates for 10 of the identities studied here.10 Figure 3 shows how the impact of of awareness on each group -

-10Gender, union, and veteran identities are not included in Egan's study.
-His estimates are based on different again measured as the absolute difference in policy preferences between less and more aware members - varies with the estimates of group fluidity.
+Measuring this fluidity is challenging, but Egan (2020) provides two sets of estimates for various groups, based on multiple GSS waves: (1) the group's "switch rate," the share of members who switched in or out of the identity between waves, and (2) the effect of politics on an identity, which is the difference between liberal and conservative respondents' likelihood of switching into (or out of) the group.
+Egan (2020) provides these estimates for 10 of the identities studied here.10 Figure 3 shows how the impact of awareness on each group-again measured as the absolute difference in policy preferences between less and more aware members-varies with the estimates of group fluidity.